 Bang Bang Chicken Bowl Recipe

-Bang Bang Chicken Bowl is a flavorful rice bowl topped with crispy chicken, fresh vegetables, and a creamy spicy-sweet bang bang sauce.
+Bang Bang Chicken Bowl is a flavorful rice bowl topped with crispy chicken, fresh veggies, and a creamy, spicy-sweet bang bang sauce.

 Prep Time 20 minutes